Albert Finney, British actor, in costume in a publicity portrait for the film 'Tom Jones', United Kingdom, circa 1963.

 Then there are just the bad movie years, in which the cream of the crop is still somewhat inferior to the films that came before and after.
 Of course, these are Best Picture nominees, so the bar still sits high on the low end—or does it?

-The lengthy Oscars voting process gets underway in November 2024, with the much-anticipated nominations list to release on January 17, 2025.
+The lengthy Oscars voting process gets underway in November 2024, with the much-anticipated nominations list to be released on Jan.
+17, 2025.
 Filmmakers and cinephiles alike must wait and see whether the expected movies—"Emilia Pérez," "Conclave," and "Anora"—will make the cut for Best Picture this year.
 Then again, a surprise contender like "Wicked" could come from behind to score a nod.

 In the meantime, Stacker gathered all of the movies nominated for Best Picture at the Oscars from 1927 to 2022, and based on data released in 2022, ranked the lowest 25 in the group by IMDb user rating, with #1 being the "worst."
 Ties were broken based on the number of user votes, and films had to have at least 1,500 votes to be considered for this list.